emrebasp/emrebasp/README.md

 I am Emre Baspinar.
 I am a researcher in mathematical and computational neuroscience.
 I am currently working in CNRS, Institut des Neurosciences Paris-Saclay (NeuroPSI).
-I work on:
+My research is in mathematical and computational neuroscience for pathological and normal brain states, based on:

-- neural population models with applications to pathological and normal brain states
+- mathematical and computational neuroscience for pathological and normal brain states

-- decision making mean-field and network models
+- mean-field and network neuronal population models for migraine/epilepsy

-- multiple timescale stochastic dynamical systems and their applications to neuroscience

-- complex dynamical systems and their applications to neuroscience

-- geometric modeling of visual perception via Lie groups
+- differential geometric models for visual perception

-- non-linear PDEs for image processing/analysis
+- biophysical models for decision-making

-- differential geometry

-- sub-Riemannian geometry

 Contact me via: emre.baspinar@cnrs.fr